-As leader of the first year of the BA course and of a third year module, I liaise with students, staff and outside agencies to develop teaching and learning.
+As leader of modules in the second and third years of our undergraduate courses, I liaise with students, staff and outside agencies to develop teaching and learning.

 I also have a particular interest in Art and Design and teach this on our courses.
-Having completed an Art Foundation course, I use my knowledge and experience with the aim of developing techniques and inclusive approaches which can support creativity and learning across the curriculum.
+Having completed an Art Foundation course, I use my knowledge and experience of this subject to develop techniques and inclusive approaches which can support trainees in becoming confident teachers of Art and Design.

 Department of Teacher Education

 Social Sciences and Humanities